RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 everyone knows them.
 So if you see topics that are simple and you already knew, then consider that not everyone is immediately aware.
 And the beauty of bringing it to light is looking at it and REALLY considering it, not just letting it sit in the back of your mind.
-Bring it forward to discuss with others.
+Bring it forward to discuss with others._

-Today I bring you the first.
-The topic of Innovation I think is one of the most important, because it is common to see the success of a set of standard flair styles and then trying to directly copy just to try to grab some recognition for yourself.
+_Today I bring you the first.
+The topic of Innovation is one of the most important, because it is common to see the success of a trending content style and then attempt to directly copy just to grow with the trend.
 This ends up in a near endless sea of more of the same, rather than evolution in the community.
-Started with turtle wars to deathruns to build fights to zone wars to box fights.
-There's nothing wrong with joining in on trends for many reasons, but before you do take a moment and consider your option of being a pioneer versus doing more of the same... not just for yourself, but also for the growing community.
+This is not a 100% accurate, but as an example let's say Fortnite Creative went from turtle wars to deathruns to build fights to zone wars to box fights.
+There's nothing wrong with joining in on trends for many reasons, but before you do take a moment and consider your option of being a pioneer versus doing more of the same... not just for yourself, but also for the growing community._

-NOTE: These sections in italics are written with the context of today in mind and this will be the case for every future lesson (also today's is a bit longer as it is the first, so expect just one paragraph moving forward).
+**_NOTE:_** _These sections in italics are written with the context of today in mind and this will be the case for every future lesson (also today's is a bit longer as it is the first, so expect just one paragraph moving forward).
 But the goal is everything after these sections are written to be as timeless as possible.
 But nobody is perfect.
 This series isn't meant to be law, it is my own perspective after focusing on design for over the past decade.
 Feel free to take it with a grain of salt.
-All I can hope is that it helps even one person, and I'll leave it at that.
-Hope you enjoy today's lesson and I'll see y'all next week. <3*
+All I can hope for is that this helps even one person, and I'll leave it at that.
+Hope you enjoy today's lesson and I'll see y'all next week._

+---

 # Innovation